nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of persons in the address book.

-Format: `list`
+Format: `list [o/OPTION]`

+Currently available options for the `[OPTION]` field include:
+* `fav` Shows list of favourited persons in the address book

+Examples:
+* `list` List all persons in the address book
+* `list o/fav` Lists all favourited persons in the address book

 ### Editing a person : `edit`